voxeet/workshop-game-engines/docs/content/unity-communications/comms-unity.md

 - Install [git-lfs](https://git-lfs.com/) command line tool on your computer.

 ### How to install
-You can install the plugin from the Unity Package Manager.
+You can install the plugin from the Unity Package Manager.git

 - Open the Package Manager from the Unity Editor and click the ➕ icon in the upper left corner.
 - Select **Add package from git URL..**, enter the URL below